 When A Professional Can Help

-If you have been bullied yourself, a therapist can help you learn why and how to use healthy coping tools instead.
-Read the reviews below to see how BetterHelp counselors have helped others experiencing similar issues.
+Read the reviews below to see how BetterHelp mental health professionals have helped others experiencing similar issues.

 "Dr. Anstadt is one of the best counselors I've ever worked with.
 I was working with him for almost a year and the amount of progress I made was wonderful.
 I made significant steps toward learning about myself and gaining confidence about myself, learning how to stand up for myself when it was right, and knowing my own limits while still striving to be better."